stuffbymax/MDI/README.md

 # MDI
 markdown it

-# MDI is an program that reads md docs in terminal
+# MDI is an program that reads md in terminal